camunda/camunda-docs-manual/content/reference/rest/history/detail/get-detail-binary.md

 ---

-Retrieves the content of a single historic variable update by id.
+Retrieves the content of a historic variable update by id.
 Applicable for byte array and file variables.

 # Method